quicwg/base-drafts/draft-ietf-quic-transport.md

 Once all stream data has been successfully acknowledged, the sending part of the stream enters the "Data Recvd" state, which is a terminal state.

-From any of the "Ready", "Send", or "Data Sent" states, an application can signal that it wishes to abandon transmission of stream data.
+From any state that is one of"Ready", "Send", or "Data Sent", an application can signal that it wishes to abandon transmission of stream data.
 Alternatively, an endpoint might receive a STOP_SENDING frame from its peer.
 In either case, the endpoint sends a RESET_STREAM frame, which causes the stream to enter the "Reset